Chonne/algolia-mvc/README.md

 - add keyboard navigation for the results
 - close addform when pressing "esc", if the textarea wasn't changed, otherwise ask for confirmation
 - results: display more than 5?
+- show the total number of results?
+Would be helpful when there aren't any, but not only

 ## Install instructions